wangkuanhua/IBM-Data-Science-Professional-Certificate/05. Python Project for Data Science/README.md

 # Python Project for Data Science

 ## 📑 Guideline
-✔️ Play the role of a Data Scientist / Data Analyst working on a real project.
+✔️ Play the role of a Data Scientist / Data Analyst working on a real project.</br>
-✔️ Demonstrate your Skills in Python - the language of choice for Data Science and Data Analysis.
+✔️ Demonstrate your Skills in Python - the language of choice for Data Science and Data Analysis. </br>
-✔️ Apply Python fundamentals, Python data structures, and working with data in Python.
+✔️ Apply Python fundamentals, Python data structures, and working with data in Python.</br>
-✔️ Build a dashboard using Python and libraries like Pandas, Beautiful Soup and Plotly using Jupyter notebook.
+✔️ Build a dashboard using Python and libraries like Pandas, Beautiful Soup and Plotly using Jupyter notebook.  </br>

 ## 🏆 Certificate
 To verify the certificate, click the images to follow the links.